Foo-Maker/ping_tool/README.md

 # ping_tool
-a litle tool to ping.
+A litle tool to ping.

+This tool is just to learn and test.